tinyplex/tinybase/site/guides/06_integrations/1_cloudflare_durable_objects.md

 (Again, take a look at the contents of the Vite template for the full configuration file.)

-In the main worked file, probably called `index.js` or `index.ts`, you'll need to configure the worker as the default export from the file.
+In the main worker file, probably called `index.js` or `index.ts`, you'll need to configure the worker as the default export from the file.
 TinyBase provides a convenience getWsServerDurableObjectFetch function that will create a `fetch` method that routes WebSocket requests based on the path of the URL: